needle-tools/needle-engine-support/documentation/getting-started.md

   This is a sandbox builder project!
   Just add your own assets and you have your first multi-user, cross-platform, 3D sandbox website.

-## Quick Start — Package Installer 📦
+## Option 2: Quick Start — Package Installer 📦
 1. [Click here](https://package-installer.glitch.me/v1/installer/needle/com.needle.engine-exporter?registry=https://packages.needle.tools&scope=com.needle&scope=org.khronos) to download a Needle Engine Exporter installer package
 2. Drop both into your project to install the required packages from our registry
 3. Wait for the installation to finish
 4. Now maybe create a new scene and select on of our scene templates!

-## Regular Start — from a Template or from Scratch 🐢
+## Option 3: Regular Start — from a Template or from Scratch 🐢

 ### Create a new project